pantunes/xtcryptosignals/README.md

 * **Automatic trading**

 ### RESTFul Server API
-* Restful interface that exposes API entry points to get desired crypto-currencies data and runs as well SocketIO Server.
+* Restful interface that exposes API entry points to get desired crypto-currencies data.
-(This service must be running to allow the Ticker to send real-time data to the Website, using SocketIO)
+* SocketIO Server to broadcast real-time data to clients.

 ### Website
 * Website to show some of the platform functionalities.